 Opened in November 27 1964, ArcelorMittal currently is the largest steel plant in Europe and one of the biggest in the world.
 It supplies finished products for both domestic and foreign markets, feeding a wide range of Italian industries acting in the automotive, construction and shipbuilding sectors.

-In this challenging scenario, SWS was appointed for the construction management, for the architectural color study of the envelope, for the generation of the BIM model required for permanent concrete structures (including rebars), and for the implementation of value engineering simulations aimed at optimizing the required amount of reinforcement.
+In this challenging scenario, SYSTRA SWS was appointed for the construction management, for the architectural color study of the envelope, for the generation of the BIM Model required for permanent concrete structures (including rebars), and for the implementation of value engineering simulations aimed at optimising the required amount of reinforcement.